Understanding Light & Your Camera's Light Meter - Welcome to Day 2 of Mastering Manual Mode!

 3 Ways of Letting Light Into Your Camera

-Your camera has three ways of letting light in --the aperture, the camera shutter, and the sensitivity of the sensor (ISO).
-I call these the Big 3.
-Balancing these three to let in the right amount of light is what shooting in manual mode is all about.
+Your camera has three ways of letting light in - the aperture, the camera shutter (shutter speed), and the sensitivity of the sensor (ISO).
+These are often referred to as the exposure triangle.
+I call them simply The Big 3.
+Balancing these three camera settings to let in just the right amount of light is what shooting in manual mode is all about.

 Your camera’s light meter is how you work to balance the Big 3.
 The light meter will look something like this:

+Make note of the plus sign on the left side and minus sign on the right.
 When your light meter has lines or dots toward the “+” symbol it is a sign your photo is moving toward overexposed.
-When your light meter is moving toward the “-” sign your photo is moving toward being underexposed.
+When your light meter has lines or dots moving toward the “-” symbol your photo is moving toward being underexposed.

-Using the Lightmeter to Balance the Big Three
+Using Your Camera Light Meter to Balance the Big Three

 One Final Note